top of page

 Days on Market & Buyer Behavior

-The average days on market (DOM) in Spokane recently sits around 32–35 days, which is up slightly from prior years and indicates a moderation in the pace of sales.
-For 2026, the forecast would suggest DOM comfortable in the 30–45 day range on average.
+The average days on market (DOM) in Spokane recently sits around 46 days.
+This is up 21.1% from prior years and indicates a moderation in the pace of sales.
+Expect DOM to hover in the 40–50 day range for most of 2026.

-Buyers: More time to evaluate homes and make better decisions.
+• Buyers: You will have more time to evaluate homes and make better decisions.

 For context on speed and competition in recent years, check out: